-The Grenfell Tower fire began shortly before 0100 on Wednesday 14 June 2017, and killed around 80 people.
-It quickly became clear that the fire had (surprisingly and unusually) spread quickly from apartment to apartment via cladding on the outside of the building.
+The Grenfell Tower fire began shortly before 0100 on Wednesday 14 June 2017, and killed 72 people.
+It quickly became clear that the fire had (surprisingly and unusually) spread from apartment to apartment via cladding on the outside of the building.
 Questions were therefore immediately asked about

 - whether risks were taken in the procurement of the cladding - in particular to save money?

 - whether there had been other unnecessary risks taken in the recent refurbishment of the building? and ...

 - whether there had been regulatory failings - in drafting (or failing to revise) building regulations, or in materials testing, or in local authority etc. approvals and inspection?

 The government has established a formal public inquiry into the disaster, chaired by Sir Martin Moore-Bick.
 It has very wide terms of reference:- To examine the circumstances surrounding the fire at Grenfell Tower on 14 June 2017, including [various issues but not excluding anything] and ...
 To report its findings to the Prime Minister as soon as possible and to make recommendations.

 The Metropolitan Police have separately mounted a major criminal inquiry.

 The Equality and Human Rights Commission launched its own inquiry (Following Grenfell) in December 2017, looking at the human rights and equality dimensions of the tragedy, and seeking to determine to determine if the State is fulfilling its duties under human rights and equality law.
 It will look at possible failings in seven areas:

 - Rights of children